G33kLabs/gulp-inline-base64/README.md

 Options
 -------
  - ``baseDir`` : the root path for assets
+ - ``useRelativePath`` : overrides baseDir; root path is relative to the input file's directory
  - ``maxSize`` : define the limit size of injected assets
  - ``debug`` : show debug messages